REMOVING THE LIP-SERVICE FROM EDI IN TECH

 We address all these specifics aspects and systemic barriers within our accreditation process and work with you to get rid of them, one step at a time.

-Clients who are embarking on the Project F Program .
+• Look for organisations that are existing clients of Project F and/or are participating in the T-EDI Standards (www.tedistandards.com) from 2024.
 Other than that, most will still be plagued by the systemic detailers that cause 56% of women to quit technology mid-career, despite attractive window-dressing techniques and slick employer branding that can make them look wonderful.
+Look at their data on the WGEA website too where you can see their gender pay gap and other useful data points.

 Project F has years of expertise in the tech space, coupled with a passion for creating real structural change for women in the industry.